nutsbox/cip/README.md

 # cip
 <pre>
-cip v0.53 - tool for encryption, decryption, and hashing of given string or file by Nestor A. Jaba-an <nestor@nutsbox.ph>, 2019.
+cip v0.53 - tool for encryption, decryption, and hashing of given string or file by Nestor A. Jaba-an &lt;nestor@nutsbox.ph&gt;, 2019.
 Public Domain.

 NOTE: I consider cip itself as public domain, but I used some libraries that are not public domain and due credit and license applies to these libraries.